bhargavasomya/Group5-DataViz/docs/index.md

 ## Initial Sketches
 ![Sketches](./sketches.png)

-Based on our task analysis, we try to come up with an idea to encode a text classification problem into a data visualization.
+Based on our task analysis, we tried coming up with an idea to encode a text classification problem into a data visualization.
-From here, we select some sketches for the next iteration.
+From here, we selected some sketches for the next iteration.
 The first sketch is very intuitive,  a scatterplot of 2-D representation of the sentence which we reduce it by doing a PCA.
-We also include the histogram of the probability and the heatmap for the next iteration.
+We also included the histogram of the probability and the heatmap for the next iteration.
 All of them are being used to address the task we mention earlier: discovering pattern, examine the pattern in input queries.

 ## Final Sketches
 ![Final Sketches](./final-sketches.png)

-There are many feedbacks we receive during the iterations, one of them is from our instructors.
+We received a few helpful feedbacks on the way, one of them was from our instructors.
 The feedback was to use the histogram to filter the scatterplot.
-In this one, we also implement one more visual encoding: a sankey diagram.
+In this one, we also implemented one more visual encoding: a sankey diagram.
 The purpose of the sankey is similar with the heatmap, the difference is the encoding, for example instead of color we use size as a channel.
+With these two visualizations we want the user to discover the underlying pattern in the dataset and how our models are interpreting input with respect to that

-The colors used for the visualizations in this report are for representation purpose only.
-We found out that the color scheme used is not color blind safe and we will change it in the final project.
+The colors used for the visualizations of these sketches were for representation purpose only.
+We later realized that the scheme used here is not color blind safe and we changed it in the final project.

 # Final Visualization